lbinria/trace_validation_tools/README.md

 If you describe a system or a program with a formal specification, particularly a TLA+ formalism, you may have to check your implementation against the specification.

-To do that for Java proggrams, you can use our `trace_validation_tools`.
+To do that for Java programs, you can use our `trace_validation_tools`.
 First, these tools provide primitives allowing one to log some selected events and variables during the execution.
 Then, thanks to a trace validation specification, that is a refinement of the formal specification of the